coduin/epiphany-bsp/docs/introduction.rst

     :width: 450 px
     :align: center

-This library (EBSP) provides an implementation of the model on top of the Epiphany SDK (ESDK).
+Our library (EBSP) provides an implementation of the model on top of the Epiphany SDK (ESDK).
 This allows the BSP computing model to be used with the Epiphany architecture developed by Adapteva_.
-In particular this library has been implemented and tested on the Parallella_ board.
+In particular EBSP has been implemented and tested on the Parallella_ board.
 Our goal is to allow current BSP programs to be run on the Epiphany architecture with minimal modifications.